billkuck/NovuckFSharpPresentation/presentation-notes.md

   // 90.0m - gets discount

   var richardTotal = CalculateTotal(richard, 100.0m);
-  // 100.0m - no discount (not eligible)
+  // 100.0m - no discount (not standard tier)
   ```
 - Show the benefits:
   - No more boolean flag to check or forget
-  - Domain language is explicit: "Eligible", "Registered", "Guest"
+  - Domain language is explicit: "Standard", "Registered", "Guest"
   - Impossible states are... impossible!
-  - C# switch expression is cleaner - only checks for Eligible!
+  - C# switch expression is cleaner - only checks for Standard tier!

 **Minutes 21-25: Test All Cases Side-by-Side**
 - **Left (F#)**: Show the types on display: